chenllliang/MLS/README.md

 # Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation
-For latest update/issues, please move to this [repo](https://github.com/chenllliang/MLS).

 **News** 🚩
 - Release preprocessed data and model output.
 2022.03.05
 - Code released at Github.
 2022.03.04